Eight months ago I launched my first online course.

 I would build this course “live” with people and create course materials each week as I went along.
 Here’s how I did it:

-- I called my course Community Design, and emphasized delivering the result I knew from interviewing my ideal members they were highly motivated to get from it: to create a community so valuable that they could charge for it and so well-designed that it essentially ran itself.
+- I called my course Community Design, and emphasized delivering the result I knew from interviewing my ideal members they were highly motivated to get from it: to create a virtual community so valuable that they could charge for it and so well-designed that it essentially ran itself.

 - Then, I sketched out five topics that we’d cover over five weeks.
 This was just a rough outline that I put together in a few hours.
 I did not create a single article or presentation before I announced my course.